 - A business, serve the claim to the owner or a person in charge.
-If it’s a partnership, serve the claim to one of the partners.
+If you are suing a partnership under its business name, serve one of the partners.
 If you are suing a business AND its partners, serve each partner.

 - A corporation, limited partnership, or limited liability company, serve the claim to the Agent for Service or an officer of the corporation.
 The Agent for Service receives legal papers for the corporation.